These Are The Ten Biggest Container And Packaging Companies

 International Paper (>$22 billion)

 Founded in 1898 and headquartered in Memphis, Tenn., this company makes paper and packaging products.
 International Paper Co (NYSE:IP) has the following business segments: Global Cellulose Fibers, Industrial Packaging, and Printing Papers.
 The shares of the company are down over 4% year-to-date and over 11% in the last one year.
-International Paper posted a net income of more than $1 billion in 2021 and over $480 million in 2020.7 Stocks That are Ready For a Santa Claus Rally
+International Paper posted a net income of more than $1 billion in 2021 and over $480 million in 2020.7 Electric Vehicle Stocks That Are Ready to Charge Higher

 .